Who Left the Dogs Out? 3D Animal Reconstruction with Expectation Maximization in the Loop: Introduction

 \section{Introduction}

-Animals contribute greatly to our society, in numerous ways both economic and otherwise (there are more than 63 million pet dogs in the US alone~\cite{appa20}).
-Consequently, there has been considerable attention in the computer vision research community to the interpretation of animal imagery.
-Although these techniques share similarities to those used for understanding images of humans, a key difference is that obtaining labelled training data for animals is more difficult than for humans.
-This is due to the wide range of shapes and species of animals, and the difficulty of educating manual labellers in animal physiology.
+Animals contribute greatly to our society, in numerous ways economic and otherwise (there are more than 63 million pet dogs in the US alone~\cite{appa20}).
+In consequence, there has been considerable attention in the computer vision research community to the interpretation of imagery of animals.
+Although these techniques share similarities to techniques for understanding images of humans, a key difference is that obtaining labelled training data for animals is more difficult than for humans, because of the wide range of shapes and species of animals, and the difficulty of educating manual labellers in animal physiology.

-Dogs are a particular species of interest, however it is noticeable that existing work has not yet demonstrated effective 3D reconstruction of dogs over large test sets.
+A particular species of interest is the dog, however it is noticeable that existing work has not yet demonstrated effective 3D reconstruction of dogs over large test sets.
 We postulate that this is partially because dog breeds are remarkably dissimilar in shape and texture, presenting a challenge to the current state of the art.
 The methods we propose extend the state of the art in several ways.
 While each of these qualities exist in some existing works, we believe ours is the first to exhibit this combination, leading to a new state of the art in terms of scale and object diversity. \begin{enumerate} \item We reconstruct pose and shape on a test set of 1703 low-quality internet images of a complex 3D object class (dogs). \item We directly regress to object pose and shape from a single image without a model fitting stage. \item We use easily obtained 2D annotations in training, and none at test time. \item We incorporate fitting of a new multi-modal prior into the training phase (via EM update steps), rather than fitting it to 3D data as in previous work. \item We introduce new degrees of freedom to the SMAL model, allowing explicit scaling of subparts. \end{enumerate}